What Is Galvanized Piping?

 Why Was Galvanized Piping Used?

-Galvanized steel pipes were introduced as a safe replacement for lead pipes in fresh water plumbing systems in the early 1920s and 1930s.
-This was due to an increased awareness of the health hazards associated with lead.
+In the early 1920s and 1930s, engineers began using galvanized steel pipes as a safer replacement for lead pipes in fresh water plumbing systems.
+This shift was driven by increased awareness of the health hazards associated with lead.

-Galvanized pipes became a more common choice due to their lower cost, greater durability, and ease of installation and handling compared to the copper tubing available at the time.
+Galvanized pipes became a more common choice because they were less expensive, more durable, and easier to install and handle compared to the copper tubing available at the time.

-Galvanized plumbing was very common in the United States until the 1960s when it gradually fell out of favor as a preferred plumbing material.
-It was replaced by copper piping or various types of plastic tubing ( PEX, alongside outdated CPVC and polybutylene).
+Galvanized plumbing was very common in the United States until the 1960s, when it gradually fell out of favor as a preferred plumbing material.
+It was replaced by copper piping or various types of plastic tubing—such as PEX, along with the now outdated CPVC and polybutylene.

 TOC